PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

     hackrf_spiflash -w /opt/portapack-mayhem/build/firmware/portapack-h1_h2-mayhem.bin

-# Debian setup script repository
+# All in one script for ARM on Debian host

 If you want to have all these commands in one go, go to https://github.com/GullCode/compile-flash-mayhem and download compile-flash-mayhem.sh  and adjust it to fit your needs